crs4/Deep3DLayout/README.md

 ## Pretrained weights.
 Copy to your local ./ckpt directory:
-- [m3d_layout.pth](https://vicserver.crs4.it/deep3dlayout/m3d_layout.pth).
-Trained using the MatterportLayout original splitting (https://github.com/ericsujw/Matterport3DLayoutAnnotation).
+- [m3d_layout.pth](https://vicserver.crs4.it/tmp/deep3dlayout/m3d_layout.pth).
+Trained using the [MatterportLayout](https://github.com/ericsujw/Matterport3DLayoutAnnotation) original splitting.
+- other datasets to appear

 ## Inference on equirectagular images
 Here an example of inferring using the pre-trained model on Matterport3D: